-To get your money back do not just send the supplements back.
-Rather, first call the GOLO customer service department at 800-730-4656.
+To get your money back, do not just send the supplements back.
+Rather, first, call the GOLO customer service department at 800-730-4656.
 Press number 2 for customer support.
 You can also email the company at Support@GOLO.com.
 Whichever option you choose, customer service must issue you a return authorization number and give you return instructions.

-You need to include your name, address, email address, and phone number with your returned items.
+You must include your name, address, email address, and phone number with your returned items.
 It takes 7 to 10 business days to process returns and refund your money.
 IMPORTANT.
 Return all materials that came with the supplements.
 Failure to do this may reduce how much money is refunded to you.
 Shipping & handling charges to return supplements are not included with your refund.
 That's standard.
 Return the supplements and all other items to this address:

 203 Gabor Drive